 - Recognized on the Super Lawyers list by Northern California Super Lawyers magazine, 2005, 2010 – 2015

 - Lytle v.
-Berkeley Unified School District, Alameda County, Race, retaliation, and disability discrimination tried to verdict.
+Berkeley Unified School District, Alameda County: The case involved race, retaliation, and disability discrimination tried to verdict.

 - Dyer v.
-Ford Motor Company, San Francisco County, Products liability, brake defect, wrongful death.
+Ford Motor Company, San Francisco County: Products liability, brake defect, wrongful death case successfully resolved during trial.

 - Gambucci v.
-Oakfabco, Inc., Los Angeles County, Products liability, personal injury case against boiler manufacturer resulting in dismissal at trial.
+Oakfabco, Inc., Los Angeles County: The case involved product liability and personal injury against a boiler manufacturer resulting in dismissal at trial.

 - Bulnes v.
-Caltrain, San Mateo County, Railroad crossing fatality tried to verdict.
+Caltrain, San Mateo County: A railroad crossing fatality tried to verdict.

 - Kennedy v.
-Bay Area Rapid Transit District, Alameda County, Rapid Transit District charged with negligent operation of train and injury to child, tried to verdict.
+Bay Area Rapid Transit District, Alameda County: Successfully secured a verdict in favor of The San Francisco Bay Area Rapid Transit District (BART), charged with negligent train operation and injury to a child.

 - DSC v.
 Negrin, E.D.
-Texas, Breach of contract, industrial espionage and intellectual property.
+Texas: Successfully resolved during trial a case involving breach of contract, industrial espionage, and intellectual property.

 "Dismissed with Prejudice: A Discussion on Race and the Trial of Civil Cases," American Board of Trial Advocates San Francisco Chapter, Webinar, March 10, 2022